iterative/dvc.org/content/docs/command-reference/exp/diff.md

 versions (required).

 `a_rev` and `b_rev` are optional experiment IDs (printed by `dvc exp run`) to compare.
-A single specified experiment results in comparing it against the workspace.

-All params and metrics defined in `dvc.yaml` are used by default.
+All params and metrics defined in the experiments' `dvc.yaml` files are used by default.

 Another way to display experiments is the `dvc exp show` command, which lists all the current experiments (without comparisons).